Close

 As summer travel heats up, migrant families still shelter at Logan Airport

-Dozens of families prepare for bed in the international arrivals section of Logan Airport on Thursday, June 20.
+Dozens of families prepare to sleep in the international arrivals section of Logan Airport on Thursday, June 20.
 BANNER PHOTO

 Since the beginning of the year, a large, open space on the ground floor of Boston Logan International Airport Terminal E has served as a shelter for migrant families with nowhere else to sleep.